 La motion capture reveals how a person moves and responds to their environment while biometric data reveal your current heart rate, stress levels, and mental and emotional state.
 There is even the climate control which can adjust the temperature inside the suit.

 The most important part of this system is biometrics: the co-founder of Teslasuit Dimitri Mikhalchuk has explained that the biometric data collected by the suit can determine if the user is not interested, tired, nervous, stressed or scared.
 This is the type of information that can be used in virtual reality or augmented in response to the physical and mental state of those who use the system.

 Mikhalchuk expects the Teslasuit to be used exactly like this in the near future.
 But it is up to the game developers to accept the challenge.

-“This is very important for the gaming industry.
-In the future, when we get to the end-user market, we will be able to offer many data sensors that developers can process, so that the AI itself adapts the game to the player ", has explained Mikhalchuk.
-"We could perform alternative endings, alternative scenarios and tailor every game experience to the character of the player (fearful, calm, determined, bored, etc.).
-Teslasuit would actually provide the computer with the knowledge of how the person feels in that particular environment."
+"This is very important for the gaming industry.
+In the future, when we get to the end-user market, we will be able to offer a lot of data sensors that developers can process, for the AI itself to adapt the game to the player.", has explained Mikhalchuk.
+"We could run alternate endings, alternate scenarios, and tailor each game experience to the player's character (fearful, quiet, determined, bored, etc.).
+Teslasuit would actually provide the computer with knowledge of how the person feels in that particular environment."